Updated: February 11, 2026

 What Happens If You Don't File Forms 1094/1095-C?

-These forms have only been required since 2015, and for the first few years, the IRS was relatively lax about compliance.
+These forms have been required only since 2015, and for the first few years, the IRS was relatively lax about compliance.
 The agency calls this a good-faith transition period.
 Essentially, that means that the IRS gives businesses time to learn the requirements and get into compliance with new rules.

 What to Do If You Haven't Filed Forms 1094/1095-C